skip to main content

-Ultimate Medical Academy is a nonprofit allied healthcare school with care at the center of everything we do, from educating our students to equipping our graduates to fill the healthcare gap in the communities they serve.
-We have partnered with the American Heart Association to support the charge toward heart-healthy communities through education.
+Ultimate Medical Academy is a nonprofit allied healthcare school centered around care.
+From educating students to equipping graduates to contribute to filling the healthcare gap in their respective communities, our learners are the heart of UMA.
+In 2024, UMA continues its partnership with the American Heart Association (AHA), supporting the charge toward heart-healthy communities through education.

-Heart disease was statistically the No. 1 cause of death in the U.S. in 202010, affecting nearly half of the adult population.
+Heart disease was the No. 1 cause of death in the U.S. in 20211, affecting nearly half of the adult population.

 As part of the partnership, we've developed this page to provide educational resources that can support a heart healthy lifestyle.